LazyScriptTurtle/BasicAV/README.md

 # 🛡️ BasicAV – PowerShell Antivirus & Honeypot

-**BasicAV** to modularny, lokalny system bezpieczeństwa hosta stworzony w całości w PowerShell.
+**BasicAV** is a modular, local host security system primarily written in PowerShell, with selected modules implemented in C for performance and low-level integration.
-Projekt łączy funkcjonalność antywirusa, honeypota oraz lekkiego EDR, opierając się na natywnych możliwościach systemu Windows – bez potrzeby instalowania zewnętrznych narzędzi.
+The project combines antivirus, honeypot, and lightweight EDR (Endpoint Detection and Response) capabilities by leveraging native Windows features—without requiring any third-party tools.

 ---

-## 🎯 Cel projektu
+## 🎯 Project Goals

-- Zapewnienie lokalnej ochrony systemu Windows przy użyciu PowerShell
+- Provide local Windows protection using native PowerShell and C-based modules
-- Detekcja złośliwych plików, nieautoryzowanej aktywności i skanowania portów
+- Detect malicious files, unauthorized system activity, and port scanning attempts
-- Implementacja pasywnych honeypotów portowych (na podstawie Windows Firewall)
+- Implement passive port honeypots (via Windows Firewall)
-- Implementacja honeypotów plikowych (pułapki dla malware i intruzów)
+- Implement file-based honeypots (traps for malware and intruders)
-- Możliwość integracji z systemami logowania i alertowania
+- Allow integration with logging and alerting systems

 ---

-## ✅ Aktualny stan
+## ✅ Current Status

-- ✅ Opracowana struktura katalogów projektu
+- ✅ Project directory structure developed
-- ✅ Załadowanie i walidacja pliku `config.json` z ekspansją zmiennych środowiskowych
+- ✅ Loading and validation of `config.json` with environment variable expansion
-- ✅ Funkcja sprawdzająca uprawnienia administratora
+- ✅ Function to verify administrator privileges
-- ✅ Automatyczny import wszystkich modułów z folderu `Modules`
+- ✅ Automatic import of all modules from the `Modules` folder
-- ✅ Wstępna struktura funkcji `Start-BasicAV`
+- ✅ Initial structure of `Start-BasicAV` function
-- ✅ Podstawowe komunikaty systemowe i szkielet menu interaktywnego
+- ✅ Basic system messages and interactive menu skeleton

 ---

-## 🛠️ W planach
+## 🛠️ Planned Features

-- [ ] Dodanie silnika skanowania plików i hashów
+- File and hash scanning engine
-- [ ] Budowa modułu honeypota portowego
+- Port honeypot module
-- [ ] Budowa honeypota plikowego z monitorowaniem dostępu
+- File honeypot with access monitoring
-- [ ] System logowania i alertów
+- Centralized logging and alerting system
-- [ ] Wykrywanie w logach zdefiniowanych wcześniej ataków
+- Detection of predefined attack signatures in logs
-- [ ] Moduł EDR (zbieranie procesów i zdarzeń)
+- EDR module (process and event collection)
-- [ ] Panel CLI do zarządzania systemem
+- CLI panel for system management
-- [ ] Integracja z systemami zewnętrznymi (SMTP, Syslog, itp.)
+- Integration with external services (SMTP, Syslog, etc.)

 ---

-## 📋 Wymagania
+## 📋 Requirements

 - Windows 10 / 11 / Server
-- PowerShell 5.1+
+- PowerShell 5.1 or newer
-- Uprawnienia administratora
+- Administrator privileges

 ---

-## 📄 Licencja
+## 📄 License

-Projekt open-source – licencja MIT.
+This is an open-source project licensed under the MIT License.

 ---

-## ✍️ Autor
+## ✍️ Author

-Projekt tworzony z pasji do bezpieczeństwa i PowerShella przez [LazyScriptTurtle].
+Developed out of passion for cybersecurity and PowerShell by **[LazyScriptTurtle]**.